mantidproject/mantid/docs/source/algorithms/PolDiffILLReduction-v1.rst

 .. testoutput:: ExPolDiffILLReduction

-    Absorber transmission is
-    Container transmission is
+    Cadmium absorber transmission is 0.010
-    Quartz transmission is
+    Quartz transmission is 0.688
-    Vanadium transmission is
+    Vanadium transmission is 0.872
-    Sample transmission is
+    Sample transmission is 0.947

 .. testcleanup:: ExPolDiffILLReduction